skiadas/DataWranglingCourse/notes/web_apis.md

     name=Joe%20User&request=Send%20me%20one%20of%20your%20catalogue
     ```

     This says that the request uses the POST method and the resource path is `/contact_form.php`.
 There are 3 headers, one specifying the host, and two more specifying the details about the content.
-After that and a following empty line we find the content (`name...`).
+After that and following an empty line we find the content (`name...`).

     Here are the main request methods.
 Think of these as "function calls".
 A web browser can typically only use the first two, but the client of a web service could use more.